 It may be helpful to begin with some definitions.
-Often the terms "marketing" and "pubin hand; every ad has an educational purpose and helps raise conlic relations" are lumped together for convenience.
+Often the terms "marketing" and "public relations" are lumped together for convenience.
 Marketing is a process that helps people exchange something of value for something people need.8 It involves determining the needs of customers and constituents and designing strategies to meet those needs.
 Elements of the marketing mix include the product or service, distribution, pricing, and promotion.
 Promotional activities directly relate to pubic relations.
 Marketing activities are linked to increasing the consumption of your organization's products and services, such as attendance at events, sales of tickets, new membership sign-ups, and product purchases.
-They may include research (such as learning about the habits of potential audience segments, like what newspapers they read or book stores they frequent, or how they like to spend their leisure hours), advertising (including direct mail, print and other media advertisements, or strategic placement of promotional materials), or print and electronic information services (such as promotional information on voice mail systems, newsletters, or calendars).
+They may include research (such as learning about the habits of potential audience segments, like what newspapers they read or book stores they frequent, or how they like to spend their leisure hours), advertising (including direct mail, print and other media advertisements, or strategic placement on.
+Public relations activities can range from research (such as focus groups and perception surveys) to community relations (including informative reception and voice mail systems, distribution of identity brochures, advocacy and participation in community groups) to media relations (such as sending out press releases and media alerts and inviting press to events).